 With net pay arrangements, the employer deducts the relievable pension contribution from employment taxable income before operating PAYE (so tax relief is obtained by paying the contribution out of pre-tax income).
-A member making payments in full (that is, out of after-tax income) has to claim the tax relief from HM Revenue & Customs, generally through the Self Assessment system or PAYE code.
+A member making payments in full (that is, out of after-tax income) has to claim the tax relief from HMRC, generally through the Self Assessment system or PAYE code.

 If the total contributions result in the annual allowance being exceeded, there may be a tax charge on the member (see below).

 Any employer of a member of a registered pension scheme, including all schemes established under auto-enrolment, may make contributions to that registered pension scheme.
 Unlike for scheme members, there is no set limit on the amount of tax relief that an employer may receive in respect of its contributions although the amounts contributed still count towards the annual allowance for the year.

 A person other than a member or employer may make a contribution to a registered pension scheme in respect of a member of that scheme.
 A person can be an individual, a corporate body or other legal entity.
 Where the contribution is paid under RAS, it is only the member who may claim higher rate relief on the contribution.
 Where a third party pays a RAS contribution, such contributions are treated as if made by the individual who is the member of the scheme, not the person who made the contribution.
 The contribution is paid net, and the basic rate tax is claimed by the scheme on behalf of the member, who can claim higher rate relief in the normal way.